 Pork Chop Gravy

-Reserved pan drippings in skillet
+Reserved pan drippings in skillet3 tbs. flour

 1 cup beef stock